-First, I'm a native of Orange County, raised in Garden Grove, completed Bachelor degrees in Biology and Spanish at UC Irvine, and graduated from the University of New Hampshire School of Law.
+First, I'm a native of Orange County, raised in Garden Grove, completed Bachelor degrees in Biology and Spanish at UC Irvine, and graduated from the University of New Hampshire School of Law / Franklin Pierce School of Law.
 Since 2004, I've lived in San Clemente, engaging in civic activities and encouraging multimodal transportation.
 In 2008, I founded PEDal, Advocacy for Pedestrians and People who Pedal and helped author San Clemente's new Mobility/Complete Streets Element and Bicycle/Pedestrian Master Plan.

 While serving on San Clemente's Planning Commission and Traffic Task Force, I recognized the shortcomings of solving roadway congestion by prioritizing the same mode of travel that created that congestion, specifically, single occupancy vehicles.
 Here in the Spanish Village by the Sea, a persistent issue--as in so many other communities--seemed to affect all our neighborhoods.
 That is, we continued to accommodate too many cars moving very few people within an increasingly scarce width of roadway.

 The solutions lay in a multi-pronged approach: creating Complete Streets policies in San Clemente's new General Plan, thus balancing the public right-of-way while focusing on moving more people safely and efficiently instead of just moving cars.
 With that as a guide, our transportation network could become fiscally and environmentally sustainable.